 The Housing (Scotland) Act 2014 amends paragraphs 11 and 12 of schedule 2 of the Housing (Scotland) Act 2001, which only allowed recovery of possession of an adapted property where there was no longer an occupier who required the adaptation.
 The 2014 Act has amended the 2001 Act, removing the words "no longer'.
-This means that landlords can seek to recover a property where no occupier required the adaptation in the first place and where the property is subsequently required for a person who ne do the adaptation.
+This means that landlords can seek to recover a property where no occupier required the adaptation in the first place and where the property is subsequently required for a person who needs the adaptation.

-This is noted in our Common Micca ion Policy a.
-Section 5.7.
+This is noted in our Common Allocation Policy at Section 5.7.